WVURAIL/dspira/labs/04/README.md

 ![equalizer]()

-You have more than three frequency channels, you can google commonly used frequency divisions.
+You have more than three frequency channels, you can google commonly used frequency divisions in commercial equalizers.

 ## 1.4.
 IIR: Infinite Impulse Response Filters